What is gout?

 If your symptoms get worse or you have new symptoms, let your healthcare provider know.

 Key points about gout

-- Gout causes inflamed, painful joints due to urate crystal deposits at the joints.
+- Gout causes inflamed, painful joints because of uric acid crystal deposits at the joints.

-- Gout can also cause urate crystal deposits that cause lumps under the skin.
+- Gout can also cause uric acid crystal deposits that cause lumps under the skin.

 - Gout can be triggered by eating foods high in purines and drinking alcohol.